phillrich13/NLP-Unsupervised-Learning/Project Proposal.md

 ## MVP
-Modeled topics for the event as well as a word cloud for each topic.
+Modeled topics for the specific state of play event, as well as a word cloud for each topic.